Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 To learn more about video conferencing software, read our guide on the Best Video Conferencing Software for 2022.

 Once you’ve secured the platform you will use, provide any relevant information that your candidates will need to connect to the interview well before your meeting time (preferably three days in advance, but at least 48 hours before the interview).

 Some of this information might include:

 - Passcode or meeting ID, if relevant

-Making sure that any surroundings captured on video look professional can require a bit of creativity, but appearing ready for business is well worth a potential mini space adjustment.
-You’ll need to ensure that your backdrop is clean, free of clutter, and as close to looking like an office setting as possible.
+Making sure that any surroundings captured on video look professional can require a bit of creativity, but appearing ready for business is well worth a potential space adjustment.
+You’ll need to ensure that your background is clean, free of clutter, and as close to looking like an office setting as possible.

 Poor lighting during a remote interview can be very distracting for your candidates, so be sure that you’re in a well-lit space.
 Be mindful of where you are sitting in relation to a window—if the window is behind you, it may make your image dark and difficult to see on camera.
 If the window is in front of or parallel to you, then there is often enough light to project a clear image.

 Alternatively, many video conferencing software have options to choose a different background.
 These are backgrounds that are superimposed behind the subject (you) and give the appearance that you are in a specific location.
 Options can include blur (which blurs out the background behind you), landscape (typically shows nature), or office spaces (many give the feel that you are in an industrial office space).

 While you are conducting your video interview with potential candidates, be sure to maintain a professional atmosphere.
 Remember that it is a job interview, so you should dress accordingly and keep the tone of the interview professional.